ros-workshop/sensor-integration/README.md

 We'll come back to the nodes `joint_state_publisher` and `robot_state_publisher` soon.
 For now, let's launch the simulation by doing the following:

-* Create a ROS-launch file named `display.launch` in the launch/ directory of the robot_description.
+* Create a ROS-launch file named `display.launch` in the launch/ directory of robot_description.
 Populate it with the following contents.

 ```XML